 - symptoms of illness such as the common cold and bronchitis

 - help expectant mothers cope with the mental and physical challenges of pregnancy, labor and postpartum times

 - ease the transition of patients in hospice care at the end of life

 - allow for monitoring the energy, needs (hunger, thirst, etc.) and pain/stress levels of non-communicative patients, such as those suffering from extreme dementia, Alzheimer’s disease or psychosis. (in these cases I am hired by the family of the patient and report to the family.)

 - compliment anti-psychotic medications in cases of severe mental illness such as paranoid schizophrenia, decreasing both the side effects of the medicines and the symptoms of the illnesses themselves.

 - allow healthy processing of grief following loss or trauma

 My skill set, clientele and case load include all of the situations listed above, but my particular skill is helping clients heal emotional wounds.
-Since trauma can manifest in our bodies physically as disease and pain, my specialty is to work with victims of abuse, grief, trauma, molestation and rape to process and heal from these tragedies on mental, physical, emotional, spiritual and energetic levels.
+Since trauma can manifest in our bodies physically as disease and pain, one of my specialties is to work with victims of abuse, grief, trauma (intergenerational, societal, religious, and physical), molestation and rape to process and heal from these tragedies on mental, physical, emotional, spiritual and energetic levels.